-- Describe the structure and function of the human immune system and its cellular and molecular components - 2.
+- 1. Describe the structure and function of the human immune system and its cellular and molecular components - 2.
 Describe the structure and chemistry of proteins, with special emphasis on the immunoglobulins. - 3.
 Describe the principles underlying antigen antibody reactions. - 4.
 Demonstrate proficiency in performing a variety of immunoassays including agglutination, precipitation, ELISA, and fluorescent antibody procedures. - 5.
 Explain the principles of electrophoresis and perform various electrophoretic separations. - 6.
 Explain the principles and perform fundamental protein fractionation, separation and purification techniques such as salt fractionation, size exclusion chromatography and ion exchange chromatography. - 7.
 Describe the principles underlying immunization strategies particularly as they relate to the production of monoclonal antibodies. - 8.
 Describe the principles involved in developing screening assays for monoclonal antibody production; then, coat plates with candidate antigens and perform the assays.

-MICR 230 Molecular Biology (3) KCC AA/DY
+MICR 230 Molecular Biology (3) KCC AA/DY and KCC AS/NS

-Prerequisite(s): A grade of "C" or higher or concurrent enrollment in MICR 130 or a grade of "C" or higher or concurrent enrollment in BIOL 171; and a grade of "C" or higher or concurrent enrollment in MICR 140 or a grade of "C" or higher or concurrent enrollment in MLT 107 or a grade of "C" or higher or concurrent enrollment in BIOL 171L; and a grade of "C" or higher or concurrent enrollment in CHEM 161 or a grade of "C" or higher or concurrent enrollment in a higher-level chemistry course; and a grade of "C" or higher or concurrent enrollment in CHEM 161L or a grade of "C" or higher or concurrent enrollment in a higher-level chemistry lab course.
+Prerequisite(s): A grade of "C" or higher or concurrent enrollment in MICR 130 or a grade of "C" or higher or concurrent enrollment in BIOL 171; and a grade of "C" or higher or concurrent enrollment in MICR 140 or a grade of "C" or higher or concurrent enrollment in BIOL 1711; and a grade of "C" or higher or concurrent enrollment in BIOL 1711; and a grade of "C" or higher or concurrent enrollment in BIOL 1711; and a grade of "C" or higher or concurrent enrollment in BIOL 1711; and a grade of "C" or higher or concurrent enrollment in BIOL 1711; and a grade of "C" or higher or concurrent enrollment in CHEM 161 or a grade of "C" or higher or concurrent enrollment in a higher-level chemistry course; and a grade of "C" or higher or concurrent enrollment in CHEM 161L or a grade of "C" or higher or concurrent enrollment in a higher-level chemistry lab course.

 Comment: The research-intensive nature of this course limits student enrollment to two attempts of the course.
 MICR 230 may not be audited.
 MICR 230 may be taken for a letter grade or credit/no credit only.
 MICR 230 articulates with BIOL 275L.
-Research Intensive courses are enriched courses that employ the scientific method in a studentcentered, inquiry-based research model.
+Research Intensive courses are enriched courses that employ the scientific method in a student- centered, inquiry-based research model.
 These are intensive courses that provide opportunities for students to develop critical and independent thinking through experimentation.
 Final presentations (such as one or more of the following: research paper, PowerPoint and/or poster presentation in class, at a conference or recorded) will be required of all student participants.
 Special Approval: Instructor Approval.